Southern Railway (UK): Motive power

-One of Holcroft's first tasks on joining the SR from his post with the SE&CR at Ashford was to produce an overall stock list and diagram book so that the capacity and route availability of unfamiliar loco classes could be understood across the railway, allowing locos to operate outside of their former areas.
+One of Holcroft's first tasks on joining the SR from his post with the SE&CR at Ashford was to produce an overall stock list and diagram book, so that the capacity and route availability of unfamiliar locomotive classes could be understood across the railway, allowing locos to operate outside of their former areas.
 He produced a grading system so that an express passenger class such as the LSWR N15 King Arthurs might be graded as P5/8/3 for Passenger, Grade, Power and Range (route availability).

 The railway handed over in the region 1,789 locomotives to British Railways in 1948.
-Similarly, it inherited 84 DC multiple units (later designated 3-SUB) from the LSWR and 38 AC units (later designated CP and SL classes) from the LBSCR, and handed over in the region of 1480 DC units.
+Similarly, it inherited 84 DC electric multiple units (EMUs) (Note: Later designated 3-SUB.) from the LSWR and 38 AC units (Note: Later designated CP and SL classes.) from the LB&SCR, and handed over in the region of 1480 DC units.